Services Procurement & SOW Management FAQs

 What is Services Procurement?

 Organisations procure a variety of external “Services” to keep their day to day business alive.
-Also referred to as “Indirect” spend, these are items that do not directly add to the bottom line.
-These purchases are characterised by having multiple stakeholders and individuals are likely to perceive differing levels of value depending on the services that they consume themselves and their personal involvement in the buying process.
+Also referred to as “Indirect” spend, these are typically people-based purchases that are often intangible and do not directly add to the bottom line.
+These items are characterised by having multiple stakeholders and individuals are likely to perceive differing levels of value depending on the services that they consume and their personal involvement in the buying process.

 These are the typical areas of indirect spend:

-- Market Data (Information or data supplied by Bloomberg, Reuters etc.)
+- Market Insights (Information or Data supplied by Analysts and News Media)

 - HR (Recruitment Agencies, Employee Benefits, Training & Development)

-- Professional Services (Legal, Insurance, Tax, Audit, Management Consultancies)
+- Professional Services (Legal, Insurance, Tax, Audit, Management Consulting)

 In contrast “Direct” procurement is the act of acquiring raw materials and goods for production or onward resale.
 These purchases are generally done in large quantities and acquired from a pre-determined pool of suppliers at the best possible cost, quality and reliability.